xiix0/scam/README.md

-You'll wish that you had done some of the hard things when they were easier to do.
+There is a great discovery still to be made in Literature: that of paying literary men by the quantity they do NOT write.